ai4colonoscopy/Colon-X/README.md

 ## 🛠️ Quick Start of Our Reasoning Model (ColonR1)

-Below is a code snippet to help you quickly try out our ColonR1 model using Hugging Face Transformers.
+Below is a code snippet to help you quickly try out our ColonR1 model using [🤗Huggingface Transformers](https://huggingface.co/docs/transformers/en/index).
 For convenience, we manually combined some configuration and code files.
-Please note that this is a quick code, we recommend you using our full code to explore more.
+Please note that this is a quick inference code, we recommend you using our full code to explore more.

 - Before running the snippet, you need to install the following minimum dependencies.